triplea-game/triplea-game.github.io/about.md

 * Futuristic games, like Star Wars, or Zombieland

 ### User Created Content:
-* TripleA contains the ability to download maps.
-Just click the "Download Maps" button, and put in the link of where the maps are coming from.
-This will display a list of all the maps hosted by that website.
-These links can be found on our forum and in our online lobby.
-(We do not provide the links ourselves since the maps are user created and hosted by such users.)
-* Though TripleA only comes with four maps and games installed, there are over 60 user created maps and over 100 user created games for these maps.
-Many of these games, like "New World Order, have generated quite a following.
+* TripleA contains the ability to create and download user made maps.
+* Many of these maps, like "New World Order" have generated quite a following.
-* Simple and easy to create your own maps and games for.
 * Rules can vary by map, depending on what the map creator wants.